fortinet/fortiaiops-terraform-deploy/oci/2.1.0/README.md

-# Deployment of a single FortiAIOps-VM on the Oracle Cloud Infrastructure (OCI)
+# Deployment of FortiAIOps-VM on the Oracle Cloud Infrastructure (OCI)
 ## Introduction
 A Terraform script to deploy a single FortiAIOps-VM on OCI